m-ahmad001/super-firebase-hooks/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Feel free to customize the README file further based on your project's needs.
-If you have any more questions or need further assistance, please let me know!
+This README.md file includes usage examples, explanations of each method, and instructions for contributing and licensing.
+If you have any further questions or need additional assistance, feel free to ask!